 We are starting to see what Suunto is looking for with its SuuntoPlus feature.
 So far it's all been through third-party integrations, first Strava and then TrainingPeaks, but it's another way to add functionality to your watches.

-I don't know the details of the deal, but I think it's a smart way to add this kind of proprietary metrics.
-If it was included by default in the firmware of the watch (in order to add data to any other display), Suunto would have to pay licenses for each of them.
-This way, being a specific “app”, it is not necessary to do so.
+I don't know the details of the agreement, but I think it's a smart way to add this type of proprietary metrics.
+If they were to include it by default in the watch firmware (for poder to add the data to any other display), Suunto would have to pay licensing fees to each of them.
+This way, being an "application" specific, there is no need to do so.

 For TrainingPeaks it is also an advantage to be present in Suunto watches, because it brings its platform closer to users and makes themselves known.
 And it does so by showing its logo quite big on the screens, so the user will fully relate these types of metrics to TrainingPeaks.